About my gear

 An awesome long-range zoom, which gets everything right from the AF the the IQ.
 It’s easier to carry than the 200-400 so it’s the one I choose when I need to travel light and maintain the same quality of work.
 Very, very good value.

 Nikon AF-S NIKKOR 70-200mm f/2.8E FL ED VR

-I bought the original VR version in 2004 and upgraded to this one in 2010.
-It’s my main lens.
-Sharp, fast, light… It’s got everything I need and between the VR efficiency and the ability to crank up the ISOs since the D3s, I can shoot in very dark and challenging situations, even when I shoot smaller events or qualifiers in poolrooms with very limited lighting.
+I remember trying the original VR 70-200 in 2004 and being shocked by its ability to focus fast and efficiently.
+I had the same feeling when I first got my hands on this FL version.
+I can shoot in very dark and challenging situations, for example when I shoot smaller events or qualifiers in poolrooms with very limited lighting.

 Nikon AF-S NIKKOR 24-70mm f/2.8G ED

 I rely on this fast lens for mid-range to wide shots.
 It’s the perfect companion of the 70-200 and it also never leaves my bag.